sh3bu/shebu-hxor.github.io/_posts/2022-01-30-LumberjackTurtle.md

 /tmp/realroot/root # cat root.txt
 Pffft.
 Come on.
 Look harder.
 ```
-If you notice well , there is a `...` directory. cd into the directory and grab the `root.txt` flag 🎉.
+If you notice well , there is a `...` directory.
+So cd into the directory and grab the `root.txt` flag 🎉.

 ```
 /tmp/realroot/root # cd ...